ajschroeder/proxmox-packer-examples/README.md

   - <details>
       <summary>CentOS Stream 9</summary>

-    It is recommended that you install ansible-core using your system's package manager instead of via pip.
+    It is recommended that you install ansible using your system's package manager instead of via pip.

     Install.

     ```shell
-    dnf -y install ansible-core
+    dnf -y install ansible
     ```
     </details>